 B.Mus | Université Laval

 Canadian-American conductor Jean-Sébastien Vallée is an internationally recognized conductor, scholar, and pedagogue.
-Dr. Vallée is Associate Professor of Music, Director of Choral Studies, and Coordinator of the Ensembles & Conducting Area at the Schulich School of Music of McGill University in Montréal.
-In addition, Maestro Vallée is Director of the renown choir of the church of St. Andrew & St. Paul in Montréal and Music Director of the Ottawa Choral Society.
+Maestro Vallée is Associate Professor of Music, Director of Choral Studies and Coordinator of the Ensembles & Conducting Area at the Schulich School of Music of McGill University; Artistic Director of the Toronto Mendelssohn Choir; and Director of the renowned choir of the church of St. Andrew & St. Paul in Montréal.
+Moreover, Dr. Vallée will conclude his tenure as Music Director of the Ottawa Choral Society with the 2021-22 season.
 Prior to his appointment at McGill University, he served as Director of Choral Studies at California State University in Los Angeles and was on the choral faculty of the University of Redlands.

-Maestro Vallée’s work has been broadcast nationally and internationally by CBC Radio and PBS and can be heard on several recordings, including his recent albums entitled Lux (ATMA, 2017) and Requiem (ATMA, 2018).
+Maestro Vallée’s work has been broadcast internationally and can be heard on several recordings, including his recent albums entitled Lux (ATMA, 2017) Fauré & Duruflé Requiems (ATMA, 2018), and Distance (ATMA, 2021)

-Upcoming activities include concerts at the Liszt Ferenc Academy of Music in Budapest, a tour with the National Youth Choir of Canada, guest conducting with the Toronto Mendelssohn Choir, a return to Carnegie Hall with the music of Howard Goodall, and lectures at the 12th World Symposium on Choral Music, in New Zealand.
+Upcoming activities include concerts at the Liszt Ferenc Academy of Music in Budapest and a tour with the National Youth Choir of Canada in 2022.